danrot/danrot.github.io/_posts/2020-03-28-creating-highly-customizable-html-presentation-with-markdown-and-pandoc.md

 ---
 layout: post
 title: Creating highly customizable HTML presentations with markdown and pandoc
-description: Presentations can be created using markdown, a plain file format.
+excerpt: Presentations can be created using markdown, a plain file format.
 There are some available options, but let's see why it pays off to build your own solution.

 tags:
     - presentations